Henri Pouzère: Political career

 Pouzère ran in both the September 1999 and March 2005 presidential elections as an independent candidate, receiving 4.19% of the vote in 1999 and 2.10% in 2005.
 In the concurrent 2005 parliamentary election, he also ran for a seat in the National Assembly from Ippy, but was defeated by Yvonne Ndjapou.

 As of 2007, Pouzère was coordinator of the Union of the Active Forces of the Nation (UFVN) opposition coalition.

 Following a rebellion in December 2012, a national unity government was appointed on 3 February 2013, composed of supporters of President François Bozizé, the opposition, and rebels.
 Pouzère was appointed to the government as Minister of Posts, Telecommunications, and New Technologies.
 After Bozizé was ousted by the rebels in March 2013, Pouzère was retained as Minister of Posts and Telecommunications in the next government, appointed on 31 March 2013.

 Death

 Pouzère died in Saint-Denis on 25 February 2018.
 His funeral was held on 19 March 2018 in Bangui, attended by Faustin-Archange Touadéra.

+Pouzère played a key role within the opposition group (UFVN), and he ran for president on many occasions.
+The incumbent President Faustin-Archange Touadéra, who participated in Pouzère’s formal funeral ceremony in 2018, will run for re-election in the coming 2025 election cycle.